-Referring to a flying change, the change of lead is from a pure canter on one lead to a pure canter on the other lead.
+Specifically with reference to a flying change; A change of lead is from one lead to another.
 A clean flying change takes place during the suspension phase, without trot steps or disunited strides.
+"Unclean" (faulty) changes that are either 'late' in front, behind, or hind feet together are referred to as "unclean" or "faulty" changes. see definitions below).